opaquemultimedia/AndroidSoundVis/README.md

 ### License

-This software is licensed under [Apache 2.0.](http://www.apache.org/licenses/LICENSE-2.0) The eXiSoundVis plugin is licensed under the MIT License and is copyright Cederic Neukirchen.
+This software is licensed under [Apache 2.0.](http://www.apache.org/licenses/LICENSE-2.0) The eXiSoundVis plugin is licensed under the MIT License and is copyright Cederic Neukirchen 2015.
-The Kiss-FFT software package, copyright Mark Borgerding, is provided under a modified version of the BSD license (see [here]( https://github.com/itdaniher/kissfft/blob/master/COPYING)) for full license.
+The Kiss-FFT software package, copyright Mark Borgerding 2003-2010, is provided under a modified version of the BSD license (see [here]( https://github.com/itdaniher/kissfft/blob/master/COPYING)) for full license.
+Please note that this software is not endorsed by the authors of the included open-source packages or plugins.